India vs England: When whole region’s hearts beat in sync

 Former Pakistani Actor Adnan Sami also tweeted, “Loving the vibe in the stadium & around the world with Pakistani fans supporting India in today’s match!
 God bless peace, love & brotherhood!
 There’s nothing more beautiful than loving each other”.

-Indian journalist Rajdeep Sardesai also took it to twitter .
-“Big day in WC 2019: Lagaan Part 2.
+Renowned Indian journalist Rajdeep Sardesai also took it to twitter and said, “Big day in WC 2019: Lagaan Part 2.
 The India England cricket match is unique.
 For the first time since 1947, 1.2 billion Indians, 200 million Pakistanis, 150 million Bangladeshis and 25 million Sri Lankans will be praying for an India win”.

 Sonal Karla tweeted “If Indian and Pakistanis are going to collectively cheer in the stadium today, we don’t really need to play the game.
 We can just scream them England into surrendering”.

-Former England team Captain Nasir Hussain knows the importance of England Vs India match.
+Former England Cricket’s Team Captain Nasir Hussain who is well aware of rivalry between India and Pakistan knows the importance of England Vs India match.
 He also took it to twitter and tweeted, “Question to all Pakistan fans, England vs India….
 Sunday… Who you supporting”

 Pakistani journalist and anchorperson Owais Tohid also took it to twitter and tweeted, “Today it’s all neighbors’ support #IndvEng.
 We need victory and we shouldn’t forget our colonial past.”